khshafin/Smart-Beverage-Budget-Advisor/README.md

 - `generate_test_users.py` uses the username list above and seeds realistic 8-week purchase histories.
 - The script sets all test user passwords to `test123`.
 - If a user already exists, the script will clear that user's purchase history and regenerate it.

+## Algorithmic decisions

+This project combines three algorithmic components to produce budget-aware, preference-driven beverage recommendations.

+- **Bayesian preference learning:** We model each user's taste as a posterior over drink attributes (category, flavor, price sensitivity).
+Observations are purchase events; priors are weakly informative and updated with each purchase.
+This supports fast personalization from few examples and is implemented in [backend/recommendation_engine.py](backend/recommendation_engine.py) and trained/validated via [backend/train_model.py](backend/train_model.py).

+- **MDP (Markov Decision Process) for budget-aware recommendations:** The recommendation policy treats weekly budget as a state (e.g., HIGH/MEDIUM/LOW/CRITICAL), actions as recommending purchasable items, and rewards that trade off expected user satisfaction and budget adherence.
+This allows the system to prefer lower-cost alternatives when budget is low and to optimize long-term satisfaction over an episode (week).
+See the policy and state definitions in [backend/recommendation_engine.py](backend/recommendation_engine.py).

+- **CSP (Constraint Satisfaction) for hard constraints:** Mood, dietary, and explicit category constraints are enforced as CSP predicates before ranking recommendations.
+CSP ensures invalid items are filtered (e.g., mood-incompatible drinks, allergic ingredients) and reduces the candidate set for downstream models.
+Constraint logic lives alongside the recommendation pipeline in [backend/recommendation_engine.py](backend/recommendation_engine.py).

+Trade-offs and hyperparameters

+- Bayesian learning is data-efficient but sensitive to prior choice; priors are configurable in `train_model.py`.
+- MDP planning improves long-term budget management but increases computation; we use discretized budget states to keep the action space small.
+- CSP filtering enforces safety/mood constraints cheaply but requires high-quality metadata (mood tags, categories) on beverages.

+Where to tune

+- Adjust prior strength and smoothing in `train_model.py` for faster/slower adaptation.
+- Modify budget state thresholds and reward weights inside `recommendation_engine.py` to change budget vs. satisfaction trade-offs.
+- Update beverage metadata in the database (`beverages` table) to improve CSP filtering accuracy.